Skip to content

 market_filter = filters.market_filter(

-event_type_ids=[4339], # For horse racing
+event_type_ids=[4339], # For greyhound racing

-market_countries=['AU'], # For Australia
+market_countries=['AU','NZ'], # For Australia and New Zealand

-market_type_codes=['WIN'] # For win markets
+market_type_codes=['WIN'],# For win markets

 )